Home Decorating Ideas:

 Upgrade Your shower

 New wood look tiles are resistant to water, making them ideal for the showers.
 They have given shower stalls a whole new appearance, and instead of gleaming porcelain subway tile or polished natural stone, you can opt for a textured tile that resembles reclaimed wood.
-For starters, Season Wood can give your stall a rustic, reclaimed look.
+For starters, Saddle Brook can give your stall a rustic, reclaimed look.

 Break up the shower space visually with one wood look tile wall and traditional porcelain tile on the remaining.
 Consider going with exposed copper plumbing and fixtures for additional interest.
 And, if you want a look that resembles a sleek, contemporary country spa, check out our Trellis Oak series.
 Stacking the tiles vertically will visually heighten a small shower stall and placing them horizontally will widen a space.

 A bathtub can also benefit from a wood look surround.
 It provides an opportunity to add some contrast and texture to the space.
 You can use wood look tile on the floor to draw attention to the bathtub.
 Make the entire wall wood look tile and add a ledge for soaps and shampoos.
 Use the same wood on the floor and keep the white porcelain sink and toilet for a clean, classic look.